metabase/metabase/docs/embedding/static-embedding-parameters.md

 - /docs/latest/embedding/signed-embedding-parameters
 ---

-# Parameters for signed embeds
+# Parameters for static embeds

-Also known as: parameters for static embeds.
+Also known as: parameters for signed embeds, or standalone embeds.

 Parameters are pieces of information that are passed between Metabase and your website via the [embedding URL](./static-embedding.md#adding-the-embedding-url-to-your-website).
 You can use parameters to specify how Metabase items should look and behave inside the iframe on your website.